gurbaaz27/gurbaaz27.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: A non-exhaustive snippet describing me.
+subtitle: A non-exhaustive self-descriptive snippet.
 ---

 Hi!<br>
 I am Gurbaaz Singh Nandra.
 I live in Jalandhar, an industry-centric city in the heart of Punjab, India.
-I majored in Computer Science and Engineering from IIT Kanpur, from where I graduated this year.
+I recently graduated from IIT Kanpur, majoring in Computer Science and Engineering.
 I joined Quadeye Securities as a Systems Engineer, focused on designing low-latency trading systems, primarily in C++.

 Over my years of stay at the institute, I had been lucky to explore variety of domains, be it technical, cultural, politics or sports.
 I participated in Dramatics in my freshmen year, guided and mentored junior freshers as a Student Guide and Academic Mentor in my sophomore year.
 I also took up management and administrative roles in the past, in the form of Coordinator at Astronomy Club and Senator at Students' Gymkhana.